-Join Tammy Coron for an in-depth discussion in this video Working with rooms, part of Developing for HomeKit & iOS.
+Join Tammy Coron for an in-depth discussion in this video Working with rooms, part of iOS HomeKit Quick Start.

 - [Voiceover] In the previous video, you saw how to use…the home manager for listing, adding and removing homes.…In this video, you'll see how to work with rooms.…Unlike homes, which are managed using the home manager,…rooms are managed and accessible using…the rooms array on the home object.…You can see here that I'm populating an array of rooms,…using the rooms array of the active home.…To add a room to a home, call the method addRoomWithName,…on the home object, and pass on the name of the room.…Remember the name must be unique.…